S1r0hub/Processing/README.md

-# Processing
+# Algorithms in Processing

-Repository to test different algorithms
+Repository to test different algorithms using [Processing](https://processing.org/).

+Please link to this repository if you use the code or visualizations generated.

 ---

-## Algorithms and their location
+## Algorithms & Location

 #### Rasterization